How can we help you?

 Why can't I redirect a root/naked domain to Landingi?

-Landing pages will display correctly only if you redirect your domain via the CNAME record to cname.landingi.com.
+Landing pages will display correctly only if you redirect your domain via the A record to 18.104.22.168.
 This will allow the page to load quickly and smoothly, even in the case of increased traffic.
-Since DNS servers do not enable redirecting naked domains with the CNAME record, we do not currently support landing pages directly under naked domains such as domain.com.
+We do not currently support landing pages directly under naked domains such as domain.com.
 Instead, you can use a subdomain such as www.domain.com, deals.domain.com, or any other subdomain name.

 What’s a subdomain?